wecre8websites/strapi-page-builder/README.md

 ## 🖐 Requirements

-The requirements to install the Paypal Payments plugin is the same as those to install Strapi.
+The requirements to install the Page Builder plugin is the same as those to install Strapi.

 Please refer to the official Strapi installation requirement doc here: [Installation Requirements](https://docs.strapi.io/dev-docs/intro).